HunterWilkins/RootBuyerRemastered/readme.md

+# RootBuyerRemastered
 RootBuyerRemastered is an attempt to "Remaster" the original RootBuyer.com.
-It cleans up the design of the site while still maintaining its original color scheme and general layout.
+It cleans up the design of the site while still staying true to its original color scheme and layout.

 ![RootBuyerRemastered Screenshot](https://raw.githubusercontent.com/HunterWilkins/RootBuyerRemastered/master/client/public/Screenshot.jpg)